black-coda/nike_shoe_shop/README.md

 ## License 📝

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-Don't worry, we won't sue you! 😂
+This project is licensed under the MIT License.
+For all the legal details, check out the [LICENSE](LICENSE) file.
+Rest assured, we won't be suing anyone! 😂